Exact thresholds for Ising-Gibbs samplers on general graphs: Introduction

 \end{maintheorem}

-Both results are tight as estimates obtained in~\cite{GerschenfeldMontanari:07,DemboMontanari:09} following~\cite{MoWeWo:09} and proving a conjecture from~\cite{MosselSly:08,MosselSly:09} imply that for the Ising model without external fields, the mixing time of the Gibbs sampler is with high probability $\exp(\Omega(n))$ on random $d$-regular graphs if $(d-1)\tanh \beta > 1$ and Erd\H{o}s-R\'enyi random graphs of average degree $d$ when $d \tanh \beta > 1$.
+Both results are tight as estimates obtained in \cite {GerschenfeldMontanari07,DemboMontanari09}, following \cite{MoWeWo09}, and they prove a conjecture from \cite {MosselSly08,MosselSly09}, implying that for the Ising model without external fields, the mixing time of the Gibbs sampler is, with high probability, $\exp(\Omega(n))$ on random $d$-regular graphs if $(d-1)\tanh\beta> 1$ and Erd\H{o}s--R\'enyi random graphs of average degree $d$ when $d \tanh\beta> 1$.

-\subsection{Standard Background}
+\subsection{Standard background}

-In the following subsection we recall some standard background on the Ising Model, Gibbs Sampling and Erd\H{o}s-R\'enyi Random Graphs.
+In the following subsection we recall some standard background on the Ising model, Gibbs sampling and Erd\H{o}s--R\'enyi random graphs.

-\subsubsection{The Ising Model}
+\subsubsection{The Ising model}

 The Ising model is perhaps the oldest and simplest discrete spin system defined on graphs.
-This model defines a distribution on labelings of the vertices of the graph by $+$ and $-$.
+This model defines a distribution on labelings of the vertices of the graph by $+$ and $-$.\vadjust{\goodbreak}

 \begin{definition} The (homogeneous) Ising model on a graph $G$ with inverse temperature $\beta$ is a distribution on configurations $\{\pm\}^V$ such that

 where $Z(\beta)$ is a normalizing constant.